preservim/vim-thematic/README.markdown

 $ defaults write org.vim.MacVim MMNativeFullScreen 0
 ```

-(Note: the above command may be necessary to get MacVim's fullscreen working correctly in Yosemite (OS X 10.10).)
+(Note: the above command may or may not work for you in Yosemite (OS X 10.10).
+For example, I was experiencing 'screen tearing' and had to revert to the setting
+below.)

 Or, if you prefer that your fullscreen window float against a standard
 background: